stackasaur/cambrian/README.md

 # Cambrian
 > [!WARNING]
-> This library is very much in progress, it is currently v0.1.0 with no target
+> This library is very much in progress with no target date for a v1.0.0
-> date for a v1.0.0 release.
-Expect breaking changes and stupid code refactors
+> release.
+Expect breaking changes and stupid code refactors that move
-> that move everything around in preparation of new features.
+> everything around in preparation of new features.
 ---
 Creating HTML elements in JavaScript isn't hard.